mattjw/scraps/IDE-Key-Bindings/README.md

 Notes on keybindings.
-Serves two purposes:
+Serves a few purposes:

-- Prompt for useful commands
+- A cheat sheet for useful commands
 - Instructions on normalising keybindings across different editors
+- Premade configuration files for keymaps

 ## General settings for each editor